 Unlike other article types, both Registered Reports and RRRs undergo review prior to data collection.
 The process for each differs from that for other types of articles that are submitted as a final product.
 Note, though, that hybrid approaches in which one or more studies meet the registered report requirements and others do not will be considered as well.
 Authors are encouraged to contact the editors to evaluate the best approach for such submissions.

-For RRRs, interested authors should e-mail a completed information form to the editors before submission.
-They may also query the editors by e-mail before submitting the information form.
-The information asks authors to (a) identify the original, to-be-replicated study, (b) justify that study’s replication value, and (c) provide information about what would be needed for an accurate replication.
+For RRRs, interested authors should submit a completed Proposal Form through the submission portal.
+The form asks authors to (a) identify the original, to-be-replicated study, (b) justify that study’s replication value, and (c) provide information about what would be needed for an accurate replication.
 The editorial team will discuss such proposals and may consult outside experts to determine the merits of overseeing a large, multilab replication of that original study.
 This initial stage of review typically takes less than 2 weeks.
 At that point, the proposal will be either declined or approved.
 If it is approved, the authors will be asked to develop a protocol to complete the study and to draft a pre-data manuscript (along with experiment scripts if needed).
 These materials will be sent to the authors of the original study for constructive feedback.
 The editor will oversee this development process and will provide guidance about necessary revisions (sometimes seeking external reviewer guidance).
 Once completed, the pre-data manuscript and protocol will be provisionally accepted.
 AMPPS will then announce a call for contributing laboratories that will follow the protocol and join the project.
 Once completed, the authors will conduct the planned analyses and update the pre-data manuscript.
 The updated manuscript will be sent for constructive review to the original reviewers.
 The review process for RRRs involves multiple stages and steps, and the editors will work closely with the authors once a project has been approved to proceed.